Forms + Checklists

 To enroll:

-Students who are taking this course as a program pre-departure requirement will receive an enrollment link from their travel sponsor.
+- Students who are taking this course as a program pre-departure requirement will receive an enrollment link from their travel sponsor.

-Students who wish to self-enroll in the course may go to the link below.
+- Students who wish to self-enroll in the course may go to the link below.

-Read guidelines on Stanford's travel assistance services
+Read guidelines on Stanford's International Travel Assistance Program

-Cardinal Care for Stanford students
+- Cardinal Care for Stanford students

-Cigna Short-Term Assignment International Plan for Stanford benefits-eligible faculty and staff
+- Cigna Short-Term Assignment International Plan for Stanford benefits-eligible faculty and staff

 Schedule a Travel Medicine Consultation and obtain necessary vaccinations

-At least 6-8 weeks prior to departure, schedule a travel medicine consultation to discuss issues specific to your health history, destination, and planned activities.
+- At least 6-8 weeks prior to departure, schedule a travel medicine consultation to discuss issues specific to your health history, destination, and planned activities.
 For travelers with self-identified risk factors and/or disease symptoms, a medical services evaluation might also be useful to ensure you stay safe and healthy during your trip.
 The Travel Clinic at Vaden Health Center, Travel Medicine Clinic at Stanford Hospital and Clinics, and Occupational Health Center (for faculty and staff) are convenient on-campus options.
 Depending on your destination, you may also need an International Certificate of Vaccination or Prophylaxis (also known as the Carte Jaune or Yellow Card) to document necessary vaccinations for traveling to and from certain countries.

 Ensure a supply of medication for the duration of your trip and check that it is legal to bring into your destination country

-If you have prescription medication, plan ahead and obtain prescriptions from your primary physician for the entire duration of your stay if possible.
+- If you have prescription medication, plan ahead and obtain prescriptions from your primary physician for the entire duration of your stay if possible.
 Some medications may not be readily available overseas.
 Some medications that are common in the U.S. may not have the same status in other countries and may even be illegal.
 Check the U.S. State Department Country Information page for restrictions.

 Sign Stanford's Assumption of Risk form and return it to your travel sponsor